 Press '5' (Number five) to switch to the file-browser view.

-- UP and DOWN arrow keys – to move up and down.
-Also, you can ‘k’ and ‘j’ keys to move up and down.
+- UP and DOWN arrow keys - to move up and down.
+Alternatively, you can use 'k' and 'j' keys to move up and down.

 - ENTER key - To enter in to a directory or play a selected audio track